linkerd/linkerd-examples/gob/dcos/README.md

 - linkerd routes all http traffic via port `4140` and all h2 traffic via port `4142`.
 Services perform RPC calls via localhost:4142.
 - An internet-facing load balancer should route traffic to localhost:4140 on the DC/OS public node, from there linkerd will route to `web`.

+`dcos/marathon/linkerd.json` is the the marathon configuration for running a linkerd on each node in the cluster.
+Make sure you update "instances" to reflect the total number of public and private nodes in your cluster.

 ### Installation

 Install them via the command line with: